casparderksen/docker-thorntail-jee8-microprofile/README.md

 The `@DefaultDeployment` annotation is designed to bundle application slices for deployment.
 As a result, only classes in the current package are added to the generated deployment.
-However, slices may depend on generic utilities.
+However, slices may depend on generic utility packages.
 Furthermore, in-container tests may require additional testing libraries.
 For this, an Arquillian loadable extension is added via the Java SPI mechanism for adding utility classes and test dependencies to the deployment.
 If you refactor to different package names or frameworks, do not forget to change the package names in [ArquillianExtension](myapp/src/test/java/org/my/util/arquillian/ArquillianExtension.java) and [org.jboss.arquillian.core.spi.LoadableExtension](myapp/src/test/resources/META-INF/services/org.jboss.arquillian.core.spi.LoadableExtension).

 ## Running Arquillian tests from the IDE